facn5/Research/README.md

 * Cross Site Scripting (XSS)
 * Cross Site Request Forgery (CSRF)
 * How can you defend against each of them?
-### Stateless vs stateful authentication
-* What is session based authentication (stateful) vs token based authentication (stateless)?
-* Draw flow diagrams to show the steps involved in each process
-* What are the advantages and disadvantages of each?